odinje/writeups/hack.lu2016-maze/README.md

 Step 1
 ------

-From the website we could not go through to the links since it required authentication, but we could go the [code.php](https://cthulhu.fluxfingers.net:1507/code.php).
+From the website's task we found five links.
+The first four could we not visit since it required http authentication.
+But the fifth, [code.php](https://cthulhu.fluxfingers.net:1507/code.php), could we visit.
 From here we could get a reference to
 ```
 # Ubuntu trusty
 # Apache/2.4.7-1ubuntu4